Memorix101/btp_security/tasks/Task2.md

 ## Goal of Task 2

-You will use the `/jwt` endpoint implemented in the backend to retrieve your JWT, and then you will inspect the token's contents using [jwt.io](https://jwt.io).
+You will use the `/jwt` endpoint implemented in the backend to retrieve your JWT, and then you will inspect the token's contents using [JWT Decoder](https://jwt.io/).
 By analyzing the JWT, you will identify key information, such as the token issuer, scopes, and user identity.

 Additionally, you will **draw the JWT token flow** based on the decoded content to understand how authentication and authorization work.